My name is Jake Shaffren, Director of Sales here at DiscoverOrg, and today we’ll talk about the do’s and don’ts of cold voicemails.

 Your prospect cannot go that fast, especially if they’re hearing it for the first time.
 Talk slowly, and literally envision them writing it down.
 In doing so, you’ll be speaking at the same speed that they will write it down.

-6. DO pair your voicemail with other touches
+6. DO pair your cold voicemail with other touches

 Couple your voicemail with other touches.
 Send an email.
 Do social touches.
 Send more voicemails.
 Send a handwritten note.